F.L.M. (album)

-F.L.M. is the only studio album by British pop duo Mel and Kim, released on 13 April 1987 by Supreme Records.
+F.L.M. is the only studio album by English pop duo Mel and Kim, released on 13 April 1987 by Supreme Records.
 The album peaked at number three on the UK Albums Chart and has been certified platinum by the British Phonographic Industry (BPI).
 It also reached the top five in Australia, Finland and Switzerland, the 10 in Norway and the top 20 in Germany, the Netherlands and Sweden.
 Three successful singles are included on the album: "Showing Out" (number three on the UK Singles Chart), "Respectable" (number one) and "F.L.M." (number seven).

+Background and release

+The album was predominantly written and produced by Stock Aitken Waterman (SAW) and contained a mixture of house-infused productions and downtempo, soulful songs.
+Supreme Records head Nick East said the original plan was to release "every track" from the album as a single, "like [Michael Jackson's] Thriller", but Mel's cancer diagnosis forced the abandonment of the plan.
+One track, "I'm the One Who Really Loves You", was originally recorded in 1986 by Austin Howard and was considered for release as the fourth single; however, it was only released in South Africa and North America where it was issued with remixes by Clivillés & Cole.
+Two other songs from F.L.M. would go on to be recorded by other Stock Aitken Waterman-produced artists; "More Than Words Can Say", which was only released as a single in Scandinavia, was also recorded by Carol Hitchcock and Hazell Dean, while Sinitta and Pepsi and Shirlie both recorded reworked versions of album closer, "Who's Gonna Catch You".

 In the United Kingdom, the vinyl LP was issued with either a full colour or monochrome sleeve.
 US, Canadian, and Japanese pressings had a different sleeve design and track running order to other international releases.
 In addition, "Feel a Whole Lot Better" was retitled "Whatever It Is" for these territories.

-The album was predominantly written and produced by Stock Aitken Waterman, and contained a mixture of house-infused productions and downtempo, soulful songs.
-One track, "I'm the One Who Really Loves You", was originally recorded in 1986 by Austin Howard.
-This song was considered for release as the fourth single, however, it was only released in South Africa and North America where it was issued with remixes by Clivillés & Cole.

-Supreme Records head Nick East said the original plan was to release "every track" from the album as a single, "like [Michael Jackson's] Thriller", however Mel's cancer diagnosis forced the abandonment of the plan.

-Two other songs from F.L.M. would go on to be recorded by other Stock Aitken Waterman-produced artists; "More Than Words Can Say", which was only released as a single in Scandinavia, was also recorded by Carol Hitchcock and Hazell Dean, while Sinitta and Pepsi and Shirlie both recorded reworked versions of album closer, "Who's Gonna Catch You".

-A two-disc deluxe edition of the album was released in 2010, including the duo's 1988 single "That's the Way It Is", and its B-side, "You Changed My Life", which were not included on the original release of the album, as well as 7″ mixes and extended versions of singles and album tracks.
+A two-disc deluxe edition of the album was released in 2010, including the duo's 1988 single "That's the Way It Is", and its B-side, "You Changed My Life", which were not included on the original release of the album, as well as 7" mixes and extended versions of singles and album tracks.